maxshuty/vuetify-playground/README.md

 # vuetify-playground
 A base Vue project already pre-loaded with Vuetify.
-Great if you find yourself creating lots of POC's.
+Great if you find yourself creating lots of POC's and do not want to keep doing this initial setup.

 ## Project setup
 ```